Can you please provide a brief overview of your journey in the film and TV industry?

 What are your current and/or future projects?

-Once we’re done filming Crip Trip, it’s gonna spend all winter in post-production, and premiere on AMI-tv in the spring of 2025.
-Check it out!
+Once we’re done filming Crip Trip, I’m going to spend all winter in post-production, and premiere on AMI-tv in the spring of 2025.
+Please check it out!

-Our team is currently developing an anthology horror series based around disability justice, a true-crime series… and dozens of other eclectic projects.
+Our team is currently developing an anthology horror series based around disability justice, a true-crime series… dozens of eclectic projects.

 Have there been any key moments in your career that changed your trajectory?